DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-7/sampling-history/_index.md

 [Most Sampled Tracks | WhoSampled](https://www.whosampled.com/most-sampled-tracks/)

 {{% note %}}

-The first commercial samplers were released in the late 1970s, and they quickly became popular among hip hop artists.
-DJs began using samplers to create new beats by isolating and looping drum breaks and other instrumental passages from existing recordings.
-This technique, known as breakbeat sampling, played a vital role in the development of hip hop music.
+Hip hop’s earliest technique was turntable looping of drum breaks (two copies of the same record).
+High-end samplers arrived in the late 1970s but were rare and expensive.
+Sampling became widespread in hip hop with more affordable gear in the mid- to late-1980s (E-mu SP-1200, Ensoniq Mirage, Akai S-series/MPC).
+Many early rap records used replayed bands (interpolations) rather than master-recording samples.
 {{%/ note %}}

 ---